 Due to the increase of data available within the smart grid, power outages, or blackouts, can be predicted and sometimes even prevented altogether.
 The self-healing capabilities of the grid allow problems to quickly be fixed, potentially even before customers are even aware of the issue.
 This obviously creates a more reliable electricity network that should mean power failures become a thing of the past.

-The smart grid, through initiatives like the time of usage tariff, should help lower peak energy demand, which means that less generating capacity will be needed, so this should result in lower carbon emissions since fewer old fossil fuel electricity generators are required to be switched on.
+The smart grid – through initiatives like the time of usage tariff – should help lower peak energy demand, meaning less generating capacity will be needed.
+This should result in lower carbon emissions since fewer old fossil fuel electricity generators are required to be switched on.